fugue/regula/docs/usage.md

 `regula repl` is the same as OPA's REPL ([`opa run`](https://www.openpolicyagent.org/docs/latest/#3-try-opa-run-interactive)), but with the Regula library and ruleset built in (unless you disable it with `--user-only`).
 Additionally, Regula's REPL allows you to generate [`mock_input`, `mock_resources`, and `mock_config`](development/rule-development.md#test-inputs) at runtime.

 To view this dynamically generated data, start by loading one or more IaC files or a directory containing IaC files.
-Note that Regula will only operate on individual files rather than interpreting the entire directory as a single configuration.
+Note that `regula repl` will only operate on individual files rather than interpreting the entire directory as a single configuration.

 ### Examples
 This command loads the `infra` directory into the REPL: